CityFibre

-CityFibre is an independent British telecommunications network provider, providing gigabit-capable FTTP broadband across the UK.
+CityFibre is an independent British telecommunications network provider, providing gigabit-capable FTTP broadband based in London, England.
 They are the third-largest network provider in the UK, after Openreach and Virgin Media.
 It is considered one of the UK's "altnets" (alternative network provider), in reference to being an alternative to Openreach.

 Overview

 CityFibre is based in London, and is co-owned by Antin Infrastructure Partners, Goldman Sachs Asset Management, Mubadala Investment Company and Interogo Holding.
 The company was listed on London's Alternative Investment Market from 2014 to 2018.

 The company has rapidly expanded across the UK, with a focus of expanding high-speed Internet access in "second-cities", locations that were otherwise neglected by competitors.
 Prior to CityFibre's investment, for example, the average Internet speed in Milton Keynes was 26.6 Mbit/s, 17.4 Mbit/s lower than the national average.

-Over 35 Internet service providers use CityFibre for their network, including Andrews & Arnold, BrawBand, BrillBand, Facto, FibreHop, Gigabit Networks, Giganet, IDNet, Link Broadband, No One, Octaplus, RunFibre, TalkTalk, toob, Vodafone, Yayzi, YouFibre, and Zen Internet.
+Over 35 Internet service providers use CityFibre for their network, including Andrews & Arnold, BrawBand, BrillBand, Entanet, Facto, FibreHop, Gigabit Networks, Giganet, IDNet, Link Broadband, No One, Octaplus, RunFibre, TalkTalk, toob, Vodafone, Yayzi, YouFibre, and Zen Internet.